Eczema: Causes, Symptoms, and How It Affects the Skin

 What Comes Next

-Triggers and flare-ups are only one part of living with eczema.
+Triggers and flare-ups are only one part of living with it.

 In the next section, this guide will explore:

-This helps build a complete picture of eczema and how to support eczema-prone skin in everyday life.
+This helps build a complete picture of the condition and how to support eczema-prone skin in everyday life.

 Eczema by Age and Body Area